Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 Provide the User with the ability to select the type and purpose of collections and set the remaining metadata fields and data as per the inputs provided.
 The standard templates identified so far for the first iteration of the development are Membership passes, Certificates, Ticketing, Art and collectibles, Fashion, Music, Virtual real estate, Food and drink, Gaming (virtual land, avatars, weapons, costumes ), Domain names

 #### Support for Mintbase Secondary Marketplace in Skywallet
-Skywallet would enable any user to buy/sell/transfer the assets via integration of Mintbase Marketplace in the Skywallet enabling user to have a mobile-friendly seamless experience to facilitate trading of the digital assets as well
+Skywallet would enable any user to buy/sell/transfer the assets via integration of Mintbase Marketplace in the Skywallet enabling user to have a mobile-friendly seamless experience to facilitate the trading of the digital assets as well
 <img width="591" alt="Screenshot 2023-10-20 at 1 27 09 PM" src="https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/d9ce3f46-eb2c-4270-b970-4144dbc989bc">

 ### Milestone 3: Utility and Bounties, FTE 2, Duration - 2 Weeks